LoieBensbane/hello-world/README.md

 Twenty-nine year old art school graduate that finally woke up.

-I've backed myself into a corner being the only remotely techie person in a growing family-bakery turned regional-wholesaler..
+I've backed myself into a corner being the only remotely techie person in a growing family-bakery turned regional-wholesaler.

-I just wanted to frost cakes, but it turns out I'm better with numbers and spreadsheets than I remember being a decade ago..
+I just wanted to frost cakes, but it turns out I'm better with numbers and spreadsheets than I remember being a decade ago.
 I started working here about a year ago.
 I started itemizing the inventory 11 months ago.
 Now I'm the assistant manager to my former assistant manager.
-I do invoicing, ordering, and receiving in addition to my original job frosting cakes and helping customers.
+I do inventory management, invoicing, ordering, and receiving in addition to my original job frosting cakes and helping customers.

 Perhaps I'm taking "write a bit about yourself" too literally.